 The World Bank Group is pleased to announce the TechEmerge Resilience India Challenge, in partnership with Government of India’s National Disaster Management Authority and CES.

 Looking for innovative technologies to meet urgent disaster management needs amidst COVID-19 in India.

 Now inviting applications for solutions under 2 tracks:

 COVID-19 has brought upon dual shocks to the communities in India, especially the most vulnerable with the recent Cyclones Amphan and Nisarga, and the upcoming monsoon season.
 Frontline workers and disaster agencies are already battling the COVID-19 pandemic.
 The COVID-19 outbreak has overwhelmed frontline workers and existing disaster management resources.

 To deal with the twin challenges of immediate disaster response in the time of COVID-19 and building longer term disaster and climate resilience, the TechEmerge Resilience India Challenge is inviting applications for solutions using emerging or disruptive technologies such as AI, IoT, Drones, 3D printing, digital platforms and more.
-The Challenge has two tracks:

 We are looking for disruptive technology solutions that are scalable, well-tested and ready to immediately deploy in the following areas:

 - Select: With the support of a network of expert jury members, we select high-performing technologies that can meet the needs of Disaster Management Authorities.

 - COVID-19 FAST TRACK: shortlisted tech companies with proven, ready to deploy solutions will be directly matched with interested Indian Disaster Management Authorities by mid-July.